CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/05-Findable.md

 Ask your colleagues & collaborators
 Look for institutional repository at your own institution

-determining the right repo for your reseearch data are kept safe in a secure environment data are regularly backed up and preserved (long-term) for future use data can be easily discovered by search engines and included in online catalogues
+determining the right repo for your research data are kept safe in a secure environment data are regularly backed up and preserved (long-term) for future use data can be easily discovered by search engines and included in online catalogues